clay

 Story

-Contrasts are typical for her work; fragility versus sturdyness, subtile shapes versus unpolished edges.
+Contrasts are always present and typical for her work; fragility versus sturdyness, subtile shapes versus unpolished edges.
 Brilliance versus humble expressions.
-Another beautiful contrast can be seen in Esthers’ preference to work very thinly and delicately which often results in imperfections and deformations during the extreme temperatures during the stoke.
+Another beautiful contrast can be seen in van der Sluis’ preference to work very thinly and delicately which often results in imperfections and deformations during the extreme temperatures during the stoke.
 By this the objects obtain a unique character although many never survive the stoke in the kiln.

 Her work is often composed of multiple elements.
 State of the art techniques like 3d-printing are combined with conventional techniques like glazing and hand molding.